MicrosoftDocs/globalization/globalization/testing/how-to-test.md

 ﻿---
 title: How to test localized products
-description: Defining a process for localization testing, identifying tools that can help with testing, and creating test data will help ensure that testing identifies issues.
+description: Defining a process for localization testing, identifying tools that can help with testing, and creating test data help ensure that testing identifies issues.
 author: m-kauppinen
 ms.author: v-mikau
 ms.topic: conceptual #Required; leave this attribute/value as-is.